Sayantand938/anki-utils/instructions/tagging_instructions.md

 ### 5. Processing Instructions

 1. For each entry in the input JSON:
+    a.
+Identify the primary subject tag (e.g., 'MATH', 'ENG', 'GI', 'GK') present in the input `tags` array.
+This determines which specific valid tag list (e.g., MATH Tags, ENG Tags, etc.) to use.
-   - Evaluate the content of the `Question` field and other relevant details if necessary.
+    b.
+Analyze the content of the `Question` field.
-   - Select the **single most appropriate tag** from the valid tag list.
+    c.
+From the valid tag list corresponding to the identified primary subject, select the **single most appropriate sub-tag** that accurately reflects the question's core subject matter or task.
+    d.
+The `chosenTag` should be formatted as `PRIMARY_SUBJECT::Sub-Tag` (e.g., `MATH::Number-Systems`, `ENG::Spot-Error`).

 2. Save the results in the output JSON file, ensuring the structure is as specified in the **Output File Details** section.

 3. Follow these principles:
     -   **Accuracy:** Ensure the selected tag accurately reflects the question's subject matter.
-   - **Consistency:** Always use the valid tag list as the source of truth for tags.
+    -   **Consistency:** Always use the valid tag list (as determined by the primary subject tag) as the source of truth for sub-tags.
-   - **Single Tag Selection:** Assign only one tag per question.
+    -   **Single Tag Selection:** Assign only one `chosenTag` per question.

 ---

 ### 6. Additional Notes

-- Refer to accompanying instructions for the valid tag list and additional context.
+-   Ensure all chosen tags strictly adhere to the formats and names provided in the "Valid Tag Lists and Descriptions" section.